christrain91/storyteq-design-document/index.md

 ```

 * Returns:
-  * ICodeGenerator An instance of a class that implements the ICodeGenerator interface
+  * `ICodeGenerator`: An instance of a class that implements the ICodeGenerator interface

 ### URLShortenerFactory